ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Backlog Pruning

-Before the backlog pruning meeting people should add the 'proposal' label to tickets they would like to see in the next sprint; all the tickets that must be in and a maximum of 2 per person.
-At the meeting we will look at these tickets as a priority and as many newly created tickets as we can. 'proposal' label will then be added or removed depending on the general consensus.
+Before the backlog pruning meeting people should move tickets to the 'proposal' column they would like to see in the next sprint; all the tickets that must be in and a maximum of 2 extras per person.
+At the meeting we will look at these tickets discuss what they are and then rank their importance.

 Filter for proposed tickets `is:open label:proposal`